Skip to content

 pytest tests/unit

-# Moodle-backed integration tests (opt in)
+# Moodle-backed integration tests (opt in; require a live instance)

 make test-local